semgrep/semgrep-docs/docs/contributing/semgrep-core-contributing.md

 ## Fixing an autofix error

-Autofix runs through both `semgrep-core` and `semgrep`, but the most common autofix error people encounter is some kind of incorrect range.
+Autofix runs through both `semgrep-core` and `semgrep`, but the most common autofix error you can encounter is a kind of incorrect range.
 This happens because `semgrep-core` determines the range of a match based on the locations of the tokens stored in the AST.
 When the range is incorrect, that usually means a token is missing.
 You can see token location information with

 ```
 sc -full_token_info -dump_ast [your_target].py -lang py